joshbegley/nyt-latest/README.md

 `The demands of streaming, which is now how most viewers watch TV, are not suited to just plain old comedy.`\
 https://www.nytimes.com/2026/09/13/opinion/emmy-comedy-nominees-tv.html

-**Iran Expected to Meet With Gulf Arab States as Mideast Conflict Widens**\
+**Meeting Between Iran, Arab States Postponed as Mideast Diplomacy Stalls**\
-`Talks are expected tomorrow, officials said, as a ship was targeted in the Strait of Hormuz and Iranian allies in Yemen said they had launched a new attack on Saudi Arabia.`\
+`Talks between the United States and Iran hit a dead end weeks ago, leaving Arab countries struggling to manage their ties to Tehran amid ongoing attacks.`\
 https://www.nytimes.com/2026/09/13/world/middleeast/iran-meeting-gulf-arab-states.html

 **The College Catwalk**\